antonkuz/antonkuz.github.io/_posts/2017-04-25-checkpoint.markdown

 5. Provide a feature to get closeness centrality for given user's small Facebook network.

 ## Challenges
 We don't know yet which algorithm will work best and how well it will compare against the implementations available online.
 We have 2 approaches - F-W and Dijkstra's - and parallelization technologies - OpenMP and MPI.
+Using OpenMP isn't going to be as trivial as just adding a pragma, there's synchronization needed as threads will have R-W conflicts.
+Dijkstra has 2 axises of parallelization: within itself and outside, as it's a SSSP algorithm.

-There are two other aspects whose implementation details we don't know yet: adapting graphs from online libraries and ranking facebook graph friendship.
+There are two other aspects whose implementation details we don't know yet: benchmarking and ranking facebook graph edges (friendship).
+For benchmarking the challenges are adapting online graphs (they're usually not weighted), figuring out the impacts of cache and locality.
+For ranking facebook edges, we need to develop a metric that would capture friendship closeness.

-For all the above, we believe it's just a matter of doing the work to get over these.

 ## Schedule